Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Numerical results

 We take the black-kneed capsid population data from \citet{jolly65} as summarized in \citet{seber82}.
-The data records the capture-recapture information over $T = 13$ successive capture occasions.
-The posterior distribution of $U_i$ may be heavy-tailed with conditional variance that depends highly on the capture probability $p_i$, so we alleviate these potential issues through log-transformed embedding of $U_i$'s (Section~\ref{sec:embedding}).
-NUTS-Gibbs sampler updates $U_i$'s through multinomial samplings from the integers between $0$ and 5,000.
-Also, as this example happens to be low-dimensional enough, we try a random walk Metropolis with optimal Gaussian proposals by pre-computing the true posterior covariance with a long adaptive Metropolis chain \citep{roberts97,haario01}.
-DHMC can also take advantage of the posterior covariance information through the mass matrix, so we also try DHMC with a diagonal mass matrix whose entries are set according to the estimated posterior variance of each parameter.
-Starting from stationarity, we run $10^4$ iterations of DHMC and NUTS-Gibbs and $5 \times 10^5$ iterations of Metropolis.
+The data record the capture-recapture information over $T = 13$ successive capture occasions, giving rise to a 38-dimensional posterior distribution involving 13 discrete parameters.
+We use the log-transformed embedding for the discrete parameter $U_i$'s (Section~\ref{sec:embedding}).
+The proposal covariance for random-walk Metropolis is chosen by pre-computing the true posterior covariance with a long adaptive Metropolis chain \citep{haario01} and then scaling it according to \citet{roberts97}. \expandafter\MakeUppercase \dhmc{} can also take advantage of the posterior covariance information, so we also try using a diagonal mass matrix whose entries are set according to the estimated posterior variance of each parameter (supplement Section~\ref{sec:tuning_dhmc}).
+Starting from stationarity, we run $10^4$ iterations of \dhmc{} and \nutsGibbs{} and $5 \times 10^5$ iterations of Metropolis.

-The performance of each algorithm is summarized in Table~\ref{tab:js_performance_summary} where ``DHMC (diagonal)'' and ``DHMC (identity)'' indicate DHMC with a diagonal and identity mass matrix respectively.
-The table clearly indicates a superior performance of DHMC over NUTS-Gibbs and Metropolis with approximately 60 and 7-fold efficiency increase respectively when using a diagonal mass matrix.
-The posterior distribution exhibits high negative correlations between $U_i$ and $p_i$, and all the algorithms recorded their worst ESS in the first capture probability $p_1$; see Figure~\ref{fig:js_2d_posterior}.
-Some correlations are observed among the other pairs of parameters, but not to the same degree.
+The performance of each algorithm is summarized in Table~\ref{tab:js_performance_summary} where ``DHMC (diagonal)'' and ``DHMC (identity)'' indicate \dhmc{} with a diagonal and identity mass matrix respectively.
+The table clearly indicates a superior performance over \nutsGibbs{} and Metropolis with approximately 60 and 7-fold efficiency increase respectively when using a diagonal mass matrix.
+The posterior distribution exhibits high negative correlations between $U_i$ and $p_i$ (Figure~\ref{fig:js_2d_posterior}).
+All the algorithms record the worst \ess{} in $p_1$, but the mixing of \nutsGibbs{} suffers most as $U_i$ and $p_i$ are updated conditionally.

-Our results demonstrate that, although the continuous and discontinuous parameters are not updated simultaneously in the DHMC integrator of Algorithm~\ref{alg:dhmc_integrator}, the trajectory can nonetheless explore the joint distributions of highly dependent variables through the momentum information.
-It is also worth noting that the advantage of DHMC over Metropolis will likely increase as the parameter space dimension grows because of their scaling properties \citep{roberts97, beskos13}; see also Section~\ref{sec:pac_bayes_example} for the comparison of the two algorithms in a higher dimensional problem.